-Highly compact and extensively stabilised – yes, it’s a DJI Ronin gimbal.
-This time it’s the DJI Ronin SC (the C standing for “Compact”) and it’s designed specifically for mirrorless cameras.
+Highly compact and extensively stabilized – yes, it’s a DJI Ronin gimbal.
+This time it’s the DJI Ronin-SC (the C standing for “Compact”) and it’s designed specifically for mirrorless cameras.

 It’s the smaller sibling to the DSLR-focused Ronin S, and it’s almost half the weight at just 971g.
 The Ronin-SC can also be taken apart easily for travel, but it’s still built to be durable and lasting, with a construction of magnesium, steel, aluminum and composite plastic.

-The 3-axis stabilisation system uses high-grade motors that are capable of supporting up to 1.87kg of camera kit, while the dedicated battery can provide up to 11 hours of operation.
+The 3-axis stabilization system uses high-grade motors that are capable of supporting up to 1.87kg of camera kit, while the dedicated battery can provide up to 11 hours of operation.

 DJI says it has taken on feedback from the Ronin-S and added a few extra features.
 The Ronin-SC features locks on its pan, tilt and roll axes, making it easier to balance the camera, and there’s also a new position lock system.
 As with the Ronin-S, movement can be controlled via the joystick, and modes and settings can be accessed via the Mode button.
 Modes include the popular Sport mode, which is characterised by increased response speed.